4 Introduction to Microbial Genomics

 • Overall less effective at generating adequate/high coverage data.

 However, microbial species make up only very small fractions of genomic libraries.
 So small that it can either be impossible or very expensive to try to assemble a genome using only shotgun data in most circumstances.
 This is usually where target enrichment, or capture, comes into play.
 Often, the baits required for capture are custom designed for each study.
 The design of such kits necessities appropriate knowledge of the genetic diversity to be expected during analysis.
-In most cases, a mixture of shotgun and target enrichment can be most effective, especially with regards to authentication if enrichment is performed on UDG/Half-UDG genomic libraries.
+In most cases, a mixture of shotgun and target enrichment can be most effective, especially with regard to authentication if enrichment is performed on UDG/Half-UDG genomic libraries.

-Target enrichment for microbial genomics:
+Target enrichment for microbial genomics

 Pro(s):